minhaj3/onsite-seo/README.md

 ### Why are there two steps of crawling and displaying the results?

 Phantomjs is not nodejs.
-There share some functionality but they are not the same.
+They share some functionality but they are not the same.
 So we need these two steps.

 ### The single weight of my page are arbitrary